JoshLawson10/termui/README.md

 # TermUI

-> A modern, declarative, and efficient Terminal UI library for Python.
+> A modern, opinionated Terminal UI library for Python.

 TermUI makes it fast and simple to build good-looking terminal applications.
 It combines a **declarative widget API**, **centralized theming with variants**, and an